 Accessing the site from the south you are likely to meet what remains of the extensive housing, today completely demolished.
 Notwithstanding the rather depressing appearance of this area, this is a real mine of memorabilia and collectibles, in the form of garments – buckles, buttons, shoes,… – and items of everyday use – mugs, dishes, pharmaceuticals, canned food,… This is probably a result of the content of many apartments having been dumped in the area.
 I left with a shopping bag full of stuff, from a couple of gas masks to a metal buckle with hammer and sickle, a doll, Russian canned meat, and more!

 Moving north from this area, you meet scant remains of the original fence, telling you are entering the former military part of the site.
 There are a pretty large road and even a railway, both still serviceable today, even though not much used.

-North of their line you start to meet tons of buildings, today shrouded in the trees.
-In the southeastern corner a number of concrete platforms which might have been the foundations of soft, wooden buildings can be seen first.
-From there, pointing to the center of the former base you may spot a quantity of two/three-levels buildings, designed around the very same architecture.
-There are really many, and aligned along the service roads of the base, they form the majority of the ensemble.
+The first buildings were to be found north of the railway line, shrouded in the trees.
+In the southeastern corner a number of concrete platforms which might have been the foundations of soft, wooden buildings could be seen first.
+From there, pointing to the center of the former base you might spot a quantity of two/three-levels buildings, designed around the very same architecture.
+There used to be really many, and aligned along the service roads of the base, they form the majority of the ensemble.

-Some different buildings in the military town can be found in the center.
-First and foremost there is a movie theater.
+Some different buildings in the military town could be found in the center.
+First and foremost, a movie theater.

-The front part with the main entrance and a foyer has collapsed entirely, but the theater is still in place.
-The seats are gone, but the structure is sizable, and tells about the great number of people that composed the staff of the base in the days of operation.
+The front part with the main entrance and a foyer had already collapsed entirely in 2018, but the theater was still in place at that time.
+The seats were gone, but the structure was sizable, telling about the great number of people that composed the staff of the base in the days of operation.